INRIM/GaussMarkovSRS/README.md

 ## Acknowledgments
-This work is partially funded by the European Metrology Program for Innovation and Research (EMPIR) project 18SIB05 ROCIT [18SIB05 ROCIT] (http://empir.npl.co.uk/rocit/).
+This work was partially funded by the European Metrology Program for Innovation and Research (EMPIR) project 18SIB05 ROCIT [18SIB05 ROCIT](http://empir.npl.co.uk/rocit/).
 The EMPIR initiative is cofunded by the European Union’s Horizon 2020 research and innovation programme and the EMPIR Participating States.